lasseufpa/mininet-traffic-generator/README.md

 # Generate traffic using D-ITG

-## Install D-ITG traffic generator 2.8.1
+## Installing D-ITG traffic generator 2.8.1
 ```bash
 sudo apt install d-itg
 ```

-## Deploy a ONOS controller in a docker container
+## Deploying a ONOS controller in a docker container
 To deplay the ONOS controller to further uses by the Mininet emulator, you should run the following commands in the same directory of `compose.yml` file:
 ```bash
 sudo docker compose up -d